duan-n2d/Predicting-customers-churn-using-time-series-classification/README.md

 ---

 ## License:
-This work is licensed under.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---